dannytsang/truecrypt/README.md

 truecrypt
 =========

+This respository is no longer maintained but kept for historical reasons.
+A fork of this project has moved to https://github.com/dannytsang/veracrypt

-Scripts for use with truecrypt
+Scripts for use with truecrypt.

 Pre-Requisite
 =============